Local Base Change via Tate Cohomology: Introduction

 \subsection{Acknowledgments}

 This paper would not have seen the light of day without the guidance of my advisor Akshay Venkatesh, who suggested the problem and shared his insights with me.
 I would also like to thank Daniel Litt for the numerous discussions concerning Local Langlands and Tate cohomology, Daniel Bump for a careful reading of a first draft and his many good advices, as well as Laurent Clozel for proposing improvements and new directions for this project.
+Finally, I acknowledge an anonymous referee for his/her useful comments.